 Learn new skills

 During maternity leave, taking care of your newborn becomes your full-time job.
 However, it is very common for new mothers to need a pause from all the new, overwhelming aspects of their life.
-A great way to take advantage of these breaks is to pursue various opportunities that you never had the chance to consider while working full-time.
+A great way to take advantage of these career breaks is to pursue various opportunities that you never had the chance to consider while working full-time.

 You can find many learning opportunities at your local university, or if you are interested in remote working, taking up an online course to complete at your own pace might be a great opportunity for your maternity career boost.

 If you are interested in keeping a part of your working schedule during your maternity leave, there are many remote work opportunities you could pursue.
 By freelancing, you avoid the so-called ‘resume gap’ and you also earn some extra money, while developing new skills to boost your career further.
 Not only that, but freelancing is generally highly flexible, and you get to do something you love while also earning money to spend on childcare.